dougs-repos/Memory/pdf/readme.md

-Please see the readme.md in the main folder.
+Please see the readme.md in the parent folder of Memory.